metabrainz/picard-docs/tutorials/write_plugin.rst

 Picard plugins are written in Python, so that's the language you'll be using.
 Please check the `INSTALL.md
 <https://github.com/metabrainz/picard/blob/master/INSTALL.md>`_ file on the Picard repository on GitHub to see the minimum
 version requirements.
-Also refer to the :doc:`Plugins API <../appendices/plugins_api>` for addition information, including the parameters passed to each of the function types.
+Also refer to the :doc:`Plugins API <../appendices/plugins_api>` for additional information, including the parameters passed to each of the function types.

 .. note::